sainyam/sainyam.github.io/content/openings/_index.md

 7. Include "panda" at the end of your introductory email.

 If you have an idea for a new project that you want to work with me, you can describe that too.

+Mention 5 project directions and club the rest for my knowledge.

 <h2>Goal-oriented Data Science</h2> The project aims to build an open-source system to build data discovery and preparation toolkit for a downstream task.
 Relevant papers: Metam